 Donate to Civil Liberties Australia To make a donation to Civil Liberties Australia, please click here.

 The people and organisations fighting for freedoms and liberties

 A new book in production, by Dr Kristine Klugman* and Bill Rowlings**

-Please feel free to download a chapter: (NOTE: at April 2018, six chapters ‘completed’: corrections/additions welcome)
+Please feel free to download a chapter: (NOTE: at January 2022, all chapters ‘completed’: corrections/additions welcome)

 If you enjoy reading the history, please make a donation to CLA.